Combined Military Hospital (Dhaka)

-Combined Military Hospital (Dhaka) or CMH is a hospital located in Dhaka Cantonment.
+Combined Military Hospital, Dhaka or CMH Dhaka is a military hospital located in Dhaka Cantonment.
 It is part of the Combined Military Hospital chain situated in all cantonments of Bangladesh.
 CMH has also promoted doctors who have continued to work as military officials, even after retiring or relocating due to family or other personal reasons.
 Brigadier General AKM Moshiul Munir, SGP, SUP, MPhil, MPH is the Commandant (Director) and Brigadier General Abdur Razzak is Chief Physician of this hospital.